katcipis/sophia/notes/books/seven-concurrency.md

 They implement the idea of cheap concurrent units like Go, copying the names, but fail miserably in providing a uniform and clean interface since the entire language and runtime is not supporting the idea.

+### Actors VS CSP

+This is something that always got me thinking a lot.
+The first paper written by Hoare on CSP resembles more the actor model than the current implementations of CSP.

+The main difference is the shift from knowing the process you are sending messages and thinking about the channels, the channels generates decoupling, since you exchange messages without knowing exactly which process is going to receive the message.

+Another way to think is to compare the two concurrent models with different approaches to distributed systems.
+The actor model highly resembles traditional service integration where services communicate directly through message passing (TCP/UDP).
+Services must known the IP (process ID) of the service they want to communicate and them send packets (messages) directly to them.
+The messages can be retained on the network queue while the process do not handle them (the mailbox).

+CSP resembles integrating services through queues.
+Channels are basically blocking queues.
+A unbuffered channel is a queue with size 1, buffered channels are queues with size N. On this model you just have to know the queue (channel), processes consuming messages from the queue do not know the ones pushing messages, and vice versa.
+Implementing this competing consumer pattern automatically enables load balancing on your system, where the queue broker acts as the load balancer.

+I still don't have a good feeling on which are the tradeoffs of each model.
+CSP has a nice appealing since it promotes more decoupling, but the actor model implemented on Erlang provides means for distributing applications and also provide a fault tolerance model.
+Both can be done with CSP, but I don't know any language that implements CSP on that manner, it is usually focused on concurrency inside the same host and just writing and reading from channels.

+It would be easier to compare by seeing an implementation of CSP for distributed applications, CSP seems simpler but the actor model from Erlang provides a nice way to exchange messages between processes in different host on a transparent manner, and this do not seem easy to do with channels.

+When you send messages directly to a PID it can locate exactly where the process is running and send the message directly to there, in a peer to peer manner.
+With channels, when you write and read to a channel, where are the messages going on the network ?
+Channels can be shared by multiple processes, the host where the channel is created is where all messages will be aggregated ?
+It seems less natural to distribute the channels, but it does not seem impossible either.